Fairness in Social Influence Maximization via Optimal Transport: Mutual Fairness via Optimal Transport

 To construct our fairness metric, we completely discarded the efficiency of the final configuration.
 For instance, the ``fairness distance'' between a configuration whereby no agent receives the information (i.e., $\gamma=\delta_{(0,0)}$) and the ``ideal'' configuration whereby everyone receives the information (i.e., $\gamma^\ast$) is zero, as both probability distributions lay on the diagonal.
 As such, the fairness score of $\gamma=\delta_{(0,0)}$ is 1 and therefore maximal.
 Thus, in practice, one seeks a fairness-efficiency \emph{tradeoff}.

 In our setting, we can easily introduce the tradeoff in the transportation cost~\eqref{eq:transportation_cost}.
-Specifically, we can define the transportation cost as a weighted sum of the ``diagonal distance'' (measuring difference in efficiency, dotted segment in~\cref{fig:transportation_cost}) and the ``orthogonal distance'' (measures difference in fairness, solid segment in~\cref{fig:transportation_cost}).
-Formally, for a given weight $\beta\geq 0$, the arising transportation cost
+Specifically, we can define the transportation cost as a weighted sum of the ``diagonal distance'' (measuring the difference in efficiency, dotted segment in~\cref{fig:transportation_cost}) and the ``orthogonal distance'' (measuring the difference in fairness, solid segment in~\cref{fig:transportation_cost}).
+Formally, for a given weight $\beta\geq 0$, the transportation cost reads

+We refer to~\cref{fig:transportation-cost-beta} for a heatmap of $c_\beta$.
+In particular, for $\beta=1$, we recover the transportation cost~\eqref{eq:transportation_cost}; for $\beta=0$ one optimizes for efficiency, and the $\beta$-fairness collapses in the classical influence maximization problem.
+We can then proceed as in~\cref{subsec:ot_fairness}.
+The ``$\beta$-fairness-efficiency distance'' between $\gamma_a$ and $\gamma_b$ is $\otCost{{c_\beta}}{\gamma_a}{\gamma_b}$ and the $\beta$-fairness metric can be then defined as follows.